I'm in my 50s and I cycle every day - these are the benefits I've found after almost 5 years on the road

 The bottom line

 Even though I’ve experienced many benefits of cycling every day, I don’t feel like it's a total full-body workout.
-I still go to the gym for my arms and abs and I swim, run, and walk the dog.
-Each activity has its advantages, but cycling transports me to my childhood, and even if momentarily, I return to the feeling of wonder and awe, that feeling of being wild and free.
+I still go to the gym for my arms and abs, and I do swimming workouts, I run, and I walk the dog.
+Each activity has its advantages, but cycling transports me to my childhood, and even if momentarily, I return to the feeling of wonder and awe.
+That feeling of being wild and free.
 When I’m on my bike, it’s just me and the wind with only my legs propelling me forward.

-Dr Tamara MC grew up with a single mom who was one of the first female racquetball players at their community club.
-Tamara has followed in her mother’s footsteps and has spent her life working out, from playing tennis to now playing pickleball.
-When she isn’t injured, she lifts weights, runs, cycles, and rollerskates.
-She is a lifelong vegetarian and loves crunchy iceberg lettuce.
+Dr Tamara MC was raised by a single mother, one of the first female raquetball players at her community club.
+Tamara her followed in her mother's footsteps and spent her whole life working out regularly.
+She cycles, plays tennis and pickleball, runs, and rollerskates.
 She turned 51 this past year and is a single, empty-nesting mama to two amazing boys and a grandmama to two adorable pups.